openlcb/OpenLCB_Single_Thread/README.md

 ## Example Applications
 The provided examples will give some ideas of how to accomplish sample projects.
 They can form the basis of, or  be adapted to, a new Application, or just used for inspiration.
  - **OlcbBasicNode**<br>
     Implements a simple node which exercises most of the protocols.
 It has **two inputs** and **two outputs**.
-Each input has two Producer-eventIDs and each output has two Consumer-eventIDs, so 8 eventIDs in total.
+Each input has two Producer-eventIDs and each output has two Consumer-eventIDs, so **8 eventIDs in total**.
 This Application makes use of the ButtonLed library to control **two buttons** and **two LEDs**.
 In addition, it implements the BG (Blue-Gold) protocol to allow the **teaching** of eventIDs between this node and others.

 ## In prgress, but not uploaded
 - **OlcbServoPCA8695**<br>